deadc0de6/dotdrop/docs/usage.md

 * `d_mutt_colors` and `d_vim_colors` in the long format

-Dotfile can be imported as a different file with the use of the command line switch `--as`.
-It is however recommended to use the [[templating]] to avoid duplicates and optimize dotfiles management.
+Dotfile can be imported as a different file with the use of the command line switch `--as` (effectively selecting the `src` part of the dotfile in the config).
+It is however recommended to use [templating](templating.md) to avoid duplicates and optimize dotfiles management.
 ```bash
 $ dotdrop import ~/.zshrc --as=~/.zshrc.test